International Women’s Day and Women’s History Month

 - Browse a collection of articles about some of history’s most inspirational women on Sky History.

 - Download a free UK Parliament booklet for primary aged children featuring the stories of six women who have influenced laws and equal rights in the UK.
+There is also a Votes for Women resource pack suitable for pupils aged 7-11 and 11-14.

 - The Little Rebels Children’s Book Award celebrates books that promote social justice and challenge stereotypes.